vandana-nagaraj/Javaprograms-wipro/SpringBoot/SpringBootInheritanceMapping/ReadMe.txt

 //

+@EntityGraph --  Normally , JPA Associations are lazy(eg: @OneToMany , @ManyTOMany) , If you fetch an entity and later try entity.getChildren outside the transaction you get and error as

+LazyInitializationException : Could not initialize proxy - no session

+so @EntityGraph solves this by telling JPA as when you fetch this entity , also fetch these associations eagerly in one query.

 @EntityGraph :- Controls fetch strategy per query -- avoids LazyInitializationexception

 Polymorphic Behaviour : To query with Parent  and you will get all childs automatically